In this issue

 It changed my life

-How finding the right counselling helped a male client through a divorce.
+How finding the right counsellor helped a male client through a divorce.

 How do you deal with colds in the therapy room?